 Computer systems, communications and security

-|Czech study program with lectures in English / English program|
+|Czech study programme with lectures in English / English programme

-Where after this study?
+Where to go after this degree?

 Meet successful graduates

-A reflective diary helps young teachers improve their teaching
+Reflective journal helps young teachers improve teaching

 Where there is a will, there is a way